10 Quick Steps for Choosing the Right Pavers Contractor

 - Angie’s List is a review source you can trust.
 Angie’s list customers need to register and provide their information, including address, in order to review thereby eliminating the ability to set up a quick and easy fake account to either bash a company or unfairly boost ratings.
 In many surveys, Angie’s list customers tend to be more satisfied with their contractors than other websites.

-- Google is a fast and common way to research companies, read reviews, videos and pictures.
+- Google is a fast and common way to research companies, search for Pavers Contractor

 3. Check their industry recognition